HersheyxBar/mandelbrot-visualizer/README.md

 The `mandelbrot.py` functions:

-- `mandelbrot` - Determines if a point is in the Mandelbrot set
+- `mandelbrot` - Determines interesting point in the Mandelbrot set
 - `mandelbrot_set` - Renders the set as an image
-- `random_zoom` - Generates random coordinates to zoom into
+- `random_zoom` - zooms into coordinates

 ## Requirements